ogimart/vim/README.md

 ## Description

-My development environment for Clojure and Python.
+My development environment for Clojure, Python and Common Lisp.
 Dot files for zsh, tmux, and neovim.

 ## Dependencies